Achievable logoAchievable logo

 Additional information

-1. Penicillin binding proteins or PBPs: The D Alanine D Alanine portion of the peptide chain is cross linked by glycine residues in the presence of Penicillin Binding Proteins.
+1. Penicillin binding proteins (PBPs): The D-alanine-D-alanine portion of the peptide chain is cross-linked by glycine residues in the presence of penicillin-binding proteins.
 This strengthens the cell wall.

-4. Clavulanic acid and sulbactam.
-They are Penicillin lookalikes that do not have antibacterial activity but bind to Beta lactamase enzymes and protect Penicillin from degradation.
+4. Clavulanic acid and sulbactam: These are penicillin look-alikes that do not have antibacterial activity.
+Instead, they bind to beta-lactamase enzymes and protect penicillin from degradation.

-6. R factor.
-R factor or resistance transfer factor are plasmids that code for antibiotic resistance.
-One cell can have multiple copies of R factor.
+6. R factor: R factor (resistance transfer factor) are plasmids that code for antibiotic resistance.
+One cell can have multiple copies of an R factor.
 They may be large (containing genes for resistance plus conjugation) or small (containing only the resistance genes).
 They can be transferred to other bacteria via conjugation.

-7. Tolerance: bacteria may be able to grow in the presence of an antibiotic when growth is inhibited by the antibiotic but without the bacterium being killed.
-May be due to failure of activation of an autolytic enzyme called murein hydrolases which breakdown peptidoglycans.
+7. Tolerance: Bacteria may be able to grow in the presence of an antibiotic when growth is inhibited by the antibiotic, but without the bacterium being killed.
+This may be due to failure to activate autolytic enzymes called murein hydrolases, which break down peptidoglycans.